osqwety/BFB-Bot/README.rst

 Integrating AI
 ------------------

-Setup a Ubuntu instance with a GPU ideally:
+Setup a Linux instance with a GPU ideally:

 .. code:: sh